 But cleanup efforts and the city’s “Big Pipe,” a $1.4 billion project completed in 2011 that diverts runoff, have paid big dividends.
 “I see beaver, otter, even deer swimming across,” says Cloutier.
 “It’s cleaner than people can imagine.”

 To experience the Willamette’s resurgent vitality close-up, head to Next Adventure, which offers stand-up paddleboarding (SUP), kayaking and kayak fishing lessons.
 Guided tours also visit waters near Oaks Bottom Wildlife Refuge, a haven for more than 100 species of birds.
+On the west side, Portland Kayak Company’s convenient location (just one block from Willamette Park’s put in) makes going for a leisurely paddle a breeze, or head less than a half-mile down the road where SUP-focused Gorge Performance stands ready to outfit your next paddleboard adventure by offering multi-day rentals and a wide variety of boards for everyone from beginner to professional river racer.

 You can practice your backstroke, too, thanks in part to the Human Access Project, a nonprofit that creates beaches, cleans up shorelines and paves pathways to the river, like the sandy strip at Poet’s Beach, found underneath the Marquam Bridge.

 For an abridged tour, travel the river at breakneck speeds with Willamette Jetboat Excursions, whose 1,000-horsepower vessels perform figure eights from OMSI to Willamette Falls, soaking passengers along the way.
+Discover more Portland boat tours.

 But no river outing celebrates the Willamette like The Big Float.
 Each July, the splash part attracts upward of 2,000 inner-tubers for a lazy day on the river, complete with a music barge, food carts and a beer garden.
 The event is a floating billboard declaring it’s not only safe to go in the water — it’s also a blast.